Jmitch99/ELK-Project-/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly ___efficent__, in addition to restricting  **availability** to the network.
+Load balancing ensures that the application will be highly efficent, in addition to restricting  availability to the network.
-**In the cloud infrastructure load balancers help protect against DDoS attacks.
+In the cloud infrastructure load balancers help protect against DDoS attacks.
 Benefits of the Jump Box VM is that it is secure and you must connect to it before launching administrative tasks.
-Also it acts as an audit within the DMZ where we can manage user accounts**.
+Also it acts as an audit within the DMZ where we can manage user accounts.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **data** and system **logs___.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
-**It monitors the log files or locations that you specify, collects logs events and forwards them to Elasticsearch for indexing.
+It monitors the log files or locations that you specify, collects logs events and forwards them to Elasticsearch for indexing.
 It takes the metrics and statistics that it collects and ships them into an output that you specify in Elasticsearch.
 Also helps monitor servers with Apache.

 The configuration details of each machine may be found below.